top of page

 That was the unspoken line behind my words.
 I love myself anyways.

-I want to be that version of me with the people I love and it was almost as if I was warning them: this is who I am.
+I want to be that version of me with the people I love - so my command - was almost a warning to them: This is who I am.
 If you shrink or shrivel at it, you’re going to have a really hard time loving me.

 You’re going to have a hard time having a relationship with me if you gasp every time you see the sides of me that I have developed in the last 5 years being away from home.

-I am your daughter and I love who I am.
-I am full of light, I am powerful, I am intelligent as hell, I am based in principle, I am honest, I am hard working, I am kind, I am curious, I am courageous, and I’m going to say fuck.
+That one moment in my dream, as I sat there with determination in my voice, a million words flashed behind my simple statement.
+It yearned to say: I am your daughter and I love who I am.
+I am full of light, I am powerful, I am intelligent, I am based in principle, I am honest, I am hard working, I am kind, I am curious, I am courageous...and I’m going to say fuck.

 And I need you to love me anyway.

-One thing I’ve noticed about my family is that they can’t meet the worlds eye.
+There's one thing I’ve noticed about the proper, rule following, virtuous parts of my family structure - they can’t meet the worlds eye without flinching.

 They can’t stare at the worst of humanity and hold eye contact.

-Over the last 5 years since moving away from home, I've had the courage to pop that bubble.
+Over the last 5 years since moving away from home, I've had the courage, or maybe the misfortune, to pop that bubble all on my own.

-To take a step outside of what I believed was "good".
+As a little 19 year old I moved outside of the Utah Bubble, into the belly of the beast with no knolwedge of the world, but a fiery desire for it.
+I took a leap outside of what I believed was "good".
 I shattered the boundaries of my childhood morals and I held my breath as I waited for fire and brim stone...but it never came.

-Slowly, God has taught me to stop holding my breath when I take a step that I think could shatter my illusion of goodness, and breath with confidence that I will find what feels like home to me.
+Little by little, God has taught me to stop holding my breath when I take a step that I think might just shatter my illusion of goodness.
+Little by little, He's taught me to breath with confidence that I am capable and smart.
+Little by little, He's shown me I'm allowed to explore and find what feels like home to me.

-Courage is the correct word in this sense- it takes balls to release everything you've ever defined yourself by and trust that you will be ok anyways.
+Courage is the word that comes to mind- it takes balls to release everything you've ever defined yourself by and trust that you will be ok anyways.

 It takes guts to do something so defiantly opposite of the morals instilled in you and still look up to God saying "Am I good?" and it takes strength to believe Him when He says "Yes, Bethany.
 You are still good."